OrianaVenture/VentureValheim/NoSeasonalRestrictions/README.md

 * Enable all seasonal items in the game including:
   * Holiday Tree
   * Gift Boxes
+  * 3 Yule Pieces
   * Jackoturnip
   * Maypole
   * Midsummer Crown

+## Installation

+This mod is client side only and has no configuration options.
+Does not need to be on the server.

 ## Changelog

+### 0.1.5

+* Added support for new seasonal items from the mistlands update.

 ### 0.1.4